maxmay94/maxmay94/README.md

 <center>

+Hey!
 I'm Max—bartender in a past life, software engineer in the present.
 When I'm not writing code, you might find me mixing drinks, making music, or hurtling down a mountain on my snowboard.

 Throughout my career, I’ve found that every challenge can be overcome with a solid work ethic, strong communication, and a committed team.
 I love finding interesting solutions to tough coding problems.
 I’m bringing my creativity, curiosity, and ambition to software engineering.